laguna colorada

 Check out our Ultimate Salar de Uyuni Packing List for our tried and tested packing list.
 Don’t repeat our mistakes on your Laguna Colorada and Salar de Uyuni adventure!

-Multi-Day Tours to Laguna Colorada
+4-Day Tours to Laguna Colorada

 Tours from Tupiza

-Joker Expeditions is another highly-recommended tour company that starts their tours in Tupiza, offering many different levels of accommodation and giving you a lot of freedom to tailor your trip to your preferences.
+Another route for a Laguna Colorada tour is to start a multi-day tour in Tupiza, Bolivia, a city to the south of the Salt Flats and located near the border of Argentina.
+Joker Expeditions is another highly recommended tour company that starts its tours in Tupiza, offering many different levels of accommodation and giving you a lot of freedom to tailor your trip to your preferences.

+Generally, tours departing from Tupiza are most convenient for travelers who plan on heading to Argentina afterward – or those who are arriving in Bolivia from Argentina.
 However, I recommend them to all travelers considering visiting the Salt Flats – I loved the “backward” route, and ending the tour at the Salt Flats is a great highlight.

 Travel Essential

 Don’t head out on your adventure without comprehensive travel insurance!
 Good travel insurance may cover lost or stolen gear, medical emergencies, delayed or canceled flights, and more.
-Check out the policies available from World Nomads or compare plans using Visitors Coverage.
+Check out the policies available from SafetyWing or compare plans using Visitors Coverage.

-What To Do Near Laguna Colorada
+Things To See Near Laguna Colorada

-However, it is worth checking out the itineraries of these companies before you book on to see what exactly you’ll be doing, so you know what to expect.
+As part of a jeep tour in the area, you’ll see so many unforgettable landscapes and destinations as you adventure through the area.
+However, it is worth checking out the itineraries of these companies before you book to see what exactly you’ll be doing so you know what to expect.

-Though there is a standard itinerary and they take you to the best spots, if you have your heart set on one place, make sure to ask specifically and verify!
+Though there is a standard itinerary, and they take you to the best spots, if you have your heart set on one place, make sure to ask specifically and verify!

 Laguna Verde